emSoumik/Zen-Tidy-Downloads-Gemini/README.md

 ## Features
 * AI renaming
-* Undo button fo when you don't like the name
+* Undo button if when you don't like the name

-That's all, your just downloading a file.
-What did you expect?
+That's all, your just downloading a file. _What did you expect?_